Inbibo/adonisfx_docs/docs/maya/tools.md

     - By default, this map is set to 1.0.
     - This value is scaled by the *Global Damping Multiplier* during simulation to control the amount of damping the solver will apply at each vertex.
   - **Hard Constraints**
     - Hard constraints are set to 1.0 by default.
-With this value the solver will apply the corrections to the vertices needed to keep them at a constant transformation, local to the closest point on the closest target mesh at initialisation.
+With this value the solver will apply the corrections to the vertices needed to keep them at a constant transformation, local to the closest point on the closest target mesh at initialization.
     - This value is normalised alongside Soft Constraints and Slide Constraints.
   - **Masses**
     - Masses are set to 1.0 by default.
 This will mean that by default the solver will consider that the skin has a uniform mass.